mfpierre/deep-learning-aws-setup/README.md

 sudo chmod a+r /usr/local/cuda/lib64/libcudnn*
 ```

-You can check with `nvidia-smi` that everything is working:
+You can check with `sudo nvidia-smi` that everything is working:
 ```
 Fri Jun 24 17:07:53 2016
 +------------------------------------------------------+